francocarballar/restcountries/docs/introduction.md

 - Input validation using Zod.
 - Efficient data retrieval using preprocessed maps.
 - Edge caching via Cloudflare Workers Cache API for improved performance.

-## Architecture

-See [docs/architecture.md](docs/architecture.md) for a detailed explanation of the project structure and request flow.

 ## Installation & Configuration